hatchluke/BIOL3070-Hatch/Warm-up-mosquitoes-[Hatch].md

 Overall, the results support the hypothesis - house finches showed significance in acting as reservoirs for WNV.
-This was shown by the data organized in the barplot demonstrating higher bloodmeals in both positive and negative areas for WNV in house finches.
+This was shown by the data organized in the bar plot demonstrating higher bloodmeals in both positive and negative areas for WNV in house finches.
 The second analysis delved deeper into the house finch specifically and tested for numerical significance.
-It can be concluded that as the number of house finch blood meals increases, as does the likelihood of finding WNV.
+It can be concluded that as the number of house finch bloodmeals increases, as does the likelihood of finding WNV.
 Similarly, the more house finch meals mosquitos have, the more likely the spread - and therefore amplification - of WNV in SLC.